UmayrNordien/vue_movie_app/README.md

 ## Challenges Faced 🛠️

 ### 🔑 API Key Management:
-At the project's outset, I encountered a common challenge: directly embedding the API key within the codebase.
-While it expedited development, this approach exposed the key to security risks.
+challenge: directly embedding the API key within the codebase.
+This approach exposed the key.
 This experience underscored the importance of securing sensitive information.
-I swiftly adopted environment variables to confidentially manage the API key.
+I tried to use environment variables to confidentially manage the API key.

 ### ⚙️ No Backend:
-Early on, I realized the absence of a backend server could introduce security vulnerabilities, particularly regarding Cross-Origin Resource Sharing (CORS).
-Recognizing this, I understood the necessity of a backend server.
-It would act as an intermediary, handling API requests and sensitive data to enhance both security and performance.
+Early on, I realized that no backend server could introduce security vulnerabilities, particularly regarding Cross-Origin Resource Sharing (CORS).
+It would handle API requests and data.

 ### 🔐 External User Authentication Flow using TMDb API:
 Navigating the intricacies of implementing external user authentication through the TMDb API was a significant challenge.
 Orchestrating callback URLs and token exchanges demanded careful consideration.
 My journey was marked by gaining a deep understanding of these processes, ensuring users experienced a seamless and secure authentication journey.

 ### 🚧 Error Handling:
-Robust error handling emerged as a central challenge.
-Particularly during critical stages like authentication and session creation, effectively capturing and managing errors was paramount.
-Instances of unnoticed errors threatened the user experience.
-This propelled me to refine my error-handling skills, ensuring the app's resilience and reliability.
+During the process of authentication and session creation, managing errors was critical.

 ### 🧩 Complex Vuex Setup:
-Integrating Vuex for authentication and session management introduced complexity.
-Grappling with the intricacies of store structure, actions, mutations, and getters was a formidable task.
-While challenging, this orchestration was pivotal for effective data management.
-The Vuex setup played a pivotal role in ensuring a seamless app experience.

-## Navigating to the Core Challenge 🚀

-My journey led me to a critical challenge involving the use of Vuex getters to access the session_id for movie rating.
-Initially, I explored a guest session approach for movie rating.
-However, I recognized its limitations in ensuring authenticated and secure user interactions.
-This approach posed potential limitations and misuse risks.

-Rather than persistently storing the session_id in Vuex and facing issues with getters, which I subsequently commented out when calling them in relevant components, I opted for a more secure and dependable path.

-In the MovieDetail.vue component, I took a direct approach by embedding the authentication token in the Authorization header of the API request for movie rating.
-This strategic decision maintained the user's authentication status throughout the rating process.

-This adjustment empowered me to facilitate movie ratings using authenticated tokens, enabling better control over user interactions.
-While tailored to my project's scope, this shift underscores the criticality of securely managing API keys.

-> Note: It's important to highlight that for broader applications, securely managing API keys would be the recommended best practice.
+Integrating Vuex for authentication and session.
+Included Store structure, actions, mutations, and getters

-## Project Recap 📝
+## My Assessment Recap 📝

-The challenges I encountered, addressed, and the solutions implemented collectively formed the project.
-From safeguarding the movie dashboard to enhancing user authentication and rating posting, each challenge led to a refined application which I definately improve in future.
-T
+The challenges I encountered and the solutions implemented collectively formed the project.
+From guarding the movie dashboard to  user authentication and rating posting, led to revision regarding http requests using axios.